ignite/cli/docs/guide/ibc.md

 - The `--module` flag specifies to create the packet in a particular IBC module.

-The `starport packet` command also scaffolds the CLI command that is capable of sending an IBC packet:
+The `ignite packet` command also scaffolds the CLI command that is capable of sending an IBC packet:

 ```go
 planetd tx blog send-ibcPost [portID] [channelID] [title] [content]